| Sent: Monday, June 4, 2001 7:02 AM Subject: A soft gentle man, who will be greatly missed.

 the rest of his life comfortably and as he did also he began

+taking part in some of my program.
 Initially, Roy consumed NatCell Thymus and NatCell LIVER

 twice daily.
 He went through one case of Aloe Vera juice and